-Conservation and Environmental Policy (KSH1221) Module designation Conservation Policy and Institutions(KSH221) Semester(s) in which the module is taught 3 Person responsible for the module Dr. Ir.
+Module designation Conservation Policy and Institutions(KSH221) Semester(s) in which the module is taught 3 Person responsible for the module Dr. Ir.
 Rinekso Soekmadi, M.Sc.F.Trop.
 Language Bahasa Indonesia Relation to curriculum Compulsory course for students of Department of Forest Resources Conservation and Ecotourism IPB University Teaching methods Lecture session and discussion Teaching media and tools Powerpoint, textbooks, videos, films, drone, laboratory equipments (example: PPE (Protective Personal Equipment), drone, microscope, etc.) Workload Total Workload Contact hour(s) (lecture session): 1 hour per week Structured academic activities (doing in-class/take home assignment or homework): 1 hour per week Private in-depth study (literature reading): 1 hour per week Credit points 2 SCH x 1.44 = 2.88 ECTS Required and recommended prerequisites for joining the module - Module objectives/intended learning outcomes Students acquire ability to elaborate and implement policies and regulations regarding protected area management, wild animal management, plant diversity conservation, ecosystem services utilization management, nature recreation, and ecotourism management.
 Students acquire ability to manage conflicts.
 Content This course is consisted of 9 topics, namely: 1.
 Introduction Students are expected to be able to correctly explain the definition of ethics and living resources conservation policy and its scope through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 5% of the final score of this course.
 2. Sovereignty principles in the management of natural resources Students are expected to be able to correctly explain the nature of sovereignty in the management of living natural resources and the environment as the basis of national strength and integrity as well as international support through this topic.
-Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 15% of the final score of this course.
-3. Values and ethics in living resources conservation Students are expected to be able to explain and implement correctly environmental values and conservation ethics so that in the long term will own it as inherent personal characteristic through this topic.
-Assessment indicator for this topic is the completeness and correctness of explanation which accounts forfor
+Assessment indicator for this course.
+3. Values and ethics in living resources conservation Students are expected to be able to explain and implement correctly environmental values and conservation ethics so that in the long term will own it as inherent personal characteristic through this topic is the opic is the conservation for this topic is the topic and ethics in living resources conservation ethics so that in the long term will own it as inherent personal characteristic